 Given the distributions of local features, one can compare the distributions by means of comparing their summary statistics.
 In NetSimile, the feature distribution (which is a nodesXfeatures matrix) is aggregated into a 35-dimensional signature vector consisting of five summary statistics for each feature: median, mean, standard deviation, skewness, and kurtosis.
 The comparison of networks is thus reduced to calculating distances (or similarities) of the signature vectors.
 NetSimile is superior to other methods of inferring network similarity as its computational complexity grows linearly with the size of the networks, and more importantly, it allows comparison of networks of different sizes.
 One now must define an appropriate method of calculating the distances.

 As we know (citation needed?), the ranks of summary statistics characterize the overall shape of distributions thus is a highly discriminative metric in their comparison.
 Then, the values of these summary statistics provide information about the similarities among the distributions on top of their overall shapes.
 Hence, the signature vectors are akin to ranked lists.
-It has been shown that the Canberra distance, defined in Equation S1, is an appropriate measure of dissimilarity for ranked lists (Jurman, Riccadonna, Visintainer, & Furlanello, 2009) as it is sensitive to small distances from zero and normalizes the pairwise distances of features by their absolute values.
+It has been shown that the Canberra distance, defined in Equation S1, is an appropriate measure of dissimilarity for ranked lists (Jurman et al., 2009) as it is sensitive to small distances from zero and normalizes the pairwise distances of features by their absolute values.
 Moreover, Berlingerio and colleagues (2012) report high discriminative power of Canberra distance in comparison of signature vectors, a good property of a dissimilarity for the task at hand.

 EQ S1